 Furthermore, measurement logging is differentiated based on UE states in idle state i.e. camped normally, any cell selection or camped on any cell.
 The UE shall perform measurement logging in "camped normally" state and "any cell selection" state.
 In "camped on any cell" state the UE is not required to perform MDT measurement logging (including time and location information).

-For Logged MDT, the configuration, measurement collection and reporting of the concerning measurement will always be done in cells of the same RAT type.
+For Logged MDT, the configuration will always be done in cells of the same RAT type.
+The measurements included in the logged MDT report comprises of measurements from the same RAT type (serving cell measurements, intra-frequency and inter-frequency neighbour cell measurements) and different RAT types (inter-RAT neighbour cell measurements).

 Logging of MBSFN measurements is only applicable to E-UTRA.